swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 Note that distributed traces also mean the ability to connect traces from devices, http clients, database drivers and last but not least distributed actors into a single visualizable trace, similar to how Instruments is able to show execution time and profiles of local applications.
 With distributed tracing we have the ability to eventually offer such "profiler like" experiences over multiple actors, processes, and even front-end/back-end systems.

-Thanks to [SE-NNNN: **Task Local Values**](https://github.com/apple/swift-evolution/pull/1245) `ActorTransport` authors can utilize all the tracing and instrument infrastructure already provided by the server side work group and instrument their transports to carry necessary trace information.
+Thanks to [SE-0311: **Task Local Values**](https://github.com/apple/swift-evolution/pull/1245) `ActorTransport` authors can utilize all the tracing and instrument infrastructure already provided by the server side work group and instrument their transports to carry necessary trace information.

 Specifically, since the distributed actor design ensures that the transport is called in the right place to pick up the apropriate values, and thus can propagate the trace information using whichever networking protocol it is using internally: